 The United States Environmental Protection Agency (EPA) defines sustainability accordingly:

 "Sustainability is based on a simple principle: Everything that we need for our survival and well-being depends, either directly or indirectly, on our natural environment.
 Sustainability creates and maintains the conditions under which humans and nature can exist in productive harmony, that permit fulfilling the social, economic and other requirements of present and future generations."

 "Sustainability is important to making sure that we have and will continue to have, the water, materials, and resources to protect human health and our environment."

 To establish The Office of Sustainability at Pikes Peak Community College indefinitely.

 Create a sustainable educational institution that addresses pressing environmental, social and economic issues through community outreach, curricula and infrastructure.

-I am a Colorado native and served in the U.S. Army and Army Reserves for over five years.
-After receiving an Honorable Discharge, I enrolled at the University of Northern Colorado (UNC) as a first generation non-traditional student and received a B.A.in Environmental and Sustainable Studies and a B.S. in Recreation, Tourism and Hospitality.
-In addition, I fell in love with my wife, Becca, and worked and volunteered for various student services across campus.
+Konrad Schlarbaum is a native of Colorado and served in the U.S. Army and Army Reserves for over five years.
+After receiving an honorable discharge, he enrolled at the University of Northern Colorado (UNC) as a veteran, first-generation, and non-traditional student and received a B.A.in environmental and sustainable studies and a B.S. in recreation, tourism and hospitality.
+In addition, Konrad fell in love with his wife, Rebecca, and has been married for three years.